Completion and Production segment

-- increased drilling activity and pressure pumping services in the Eastern Hemisphere
+- increased drilling and stimulation activity in the Eastern Hemisphere

-- higher drilling activity and well completion services in the North Sea
+- higher drilling activity in the North Sea

 - increased drilling and stimulation activity in the Middle East

-- a decline in upstream activity in Angola
+- a decline in the upstream activity in Angola

 Next, we’ll discuss Halliburton’s returns.